unfoldingWord-box3/NotionImport/README.md

 - Unzip the downloaded files into a folder like: sharedTraining
 - Place the following tools into the folder containing your extracted files
-- run rfn to preprocess the files sh ./ppg sharedTraining
+- run rfn to preprocess the files
+  - sh ./ppg sharedTraining
-- Follow the instructions at the end of the program
+- Follow the instructions at the end of the program to do the actual import

 ## Tool Roles
-rfn - Refactor File Names to retain folder structure pdf2html - convert PDFs to HTML ppg - PreProcess Google docs for Notion Import ppt2md - Convert PPTX files to Markdown
+- rfn - Refactor File Names to retain folder structure
+- pdf2html - convert PDFs to HTML
+- ppg - PreProcess Google docs for Notion Import
+- ppt2md - Convert PPTX files to Markdown

 ## Requirements
 ### For windows